-The bottom right window shows the corresponding ms/ms spectrum open button Result nie: Global Proteome Machine (www.thegpm.org) and load the file for an alternative view of your data.
+The bottom right window shows the corresponding ms/ms spectrum open button Result file: Open) and viewed again.
+You can also go to the Global Proteome Machine (www.thegpm.org) and load the file for an alternative view of your data.